Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Supplementary Note 1: Performance of the WalkSAT-XNF accelerator for different problem representations

-In Fig.\ref{supp1}, we show the relative area advantage, energy per iteration, time-to-solution and energy-to-solution for the simulations of the 28-nm RRAM WalkSAT-XNF accelerator for all problem representations (CNF, CNF-PP, XNF, XNF-PP).
-For the relative crossbar array area advantage, we compare the area against the CNF representation and find that the smallest advantage is attained for the CNF-PP representation ($(2.4\pm1.5)\times$, followed by XNF ($(7.8\pm4.3)\times$) and XNF-PP ($(26.6\pm13.1)\times$).
-For the energy per iteration, the highest value is for the CNF representation (median: $1.3\cdot10^{-10}\mathrm{J}$, IQR: $9.9\cdot10^{-11}\mathrm{J}$), followed by XNF (median: $1.2\cdot10^{-10}\mathrm{J}$, IQR: $1.9\cdot10^{-11}\mathrm{J}$), CNF-PP (median: $1.1\cdot10^{-10}\mathrm{J}$, IQR: $1.2\cdot10^{-11}\mathrm{J}$) and XNF-PP (median: $3.6\cdot10^{-11}\mathrm{J}$, IQR: $4.6\cdot10^{-11}\mathrm{J}$).
-Median TTS and ETS as well as the percentage of solved instances are summarized for the different problem classes in Table\ref{tab:supp1}.
-Across all problem classes, CNF exhibits the worst performance, followed by XNF, CNF-PP and XNF-PP. Notably, WalkSAT-XNF is only able to find all solutions in the XNF and XNF-PP representation.
+In \Cref{supp1}, we show the relative area advantage, energy per iteration, time-to-solution (TTS), and energy-to-solution (ETS) for the simulations of the 28 nm RRAM WalkSAT-XNF accelerator for different problem representations (CNF, CNF-PP, XNF, and XNF-PP).
+For the relative crossbar array area advantage, we compare the area against the CNF representation and find that the smallest advantage is attained for the CNF-PP representation ($(2.4\pm1.5)\times$), followed by XNF ($(7.8\pm4.3)\times$) and XNF-PP ($(26.6\pm13.1)\times$).
+For the energy per iteration, the highest value is for the CNF representation (median: $1.3\cdot10^{-10}\,\mathrm{J}$, IQR: $9.9\cdot10^{-11}\,\mathrm{J}$), followed by XNF (median: $1.2\cdot10^{-10}\,\mathrm{J}$, IQR: $1.9\cdot10^{-11}\,\mathrm{J}$), CNF-PP (median: $1.1\cdot10^{-10}\,\mathrm{J}$, IQR: $1.2\cdot10^{-11}\,\mathrm{J}$), and XNF-PP (median: $3.6\cdot10^{-11}\,\mathrm{J}$, IQR: $4.6\cdot10^{-11}\,\mathrm{J}$).
+Median TTS and ETS, as well as the percentage of solved instances, are summarized for the different problem representations in \Cref{tab:supp1}.
+Across all problem representations, CNF exhibits the worst performance, followed by XNF, CNF-PP, and XNF-PP. Notably, WalkSAT-XNF is able to find all solutions only in the XNF and XNF-PP representations.

+We analyze the relationship between the metrics in \Cref{supp1}, clause degrees, instance sizes, and the hardness of solving instances in the XNF and XNF-PP representations.
+The ranges of variable and clause counts for the benchmarking instances before and after the conversions are summarized in \Cref{fig:InstanceSizeChart}.